cmadland/lit/pages/02.open-education/02.paskevicius/docs.md

 I think that the focus on all aspects of instructional practice is important here.
 The focus of OER in NA has led to openness being enacted primarily in the selection of learning resources, leaving the rest untouched.
 This happens when a 'bolt-on' approach is taken or a faculty member simply replaces a commercial textbook with an open one.

-The idea of participatory student-directed projects is the crux of the matter.
+The idea of participatory student-directed projects is the crux of the matter, I think.
+Students *learn* what students *do.* Inviting them into the life of the university by including them in real, meaningful participation and contribution is critical.

 #### The Atomic Structure of Instructional Practice